 We design and implement behaviour change campaigns to promote child and maternal survival.
 Our mathematical model predicts the impact on child and maternal mortality of each message in each country.
 For example, in DRC:

-- A behaviour change radio campaign can save 74,500 under-five lives and 2,500 maternal lives every year.
+- A behaviour change radio campaign can save 43,200 under-five lives every year.

 - This assumes that we can reach 16 million radio listeners over the age of 15 on a regular basis.

-- We can predict impact by behaviour (eg exclusive breastfeeding up from 16% to 29%, saving 6,400 lives per year).
+- We can predict impact by behaviour (eg increasing rates of exclusive breastfeeding from 37% to 47%).

 - We can predict impact by province (eg most under-five lives will be saved in Orientale and Bandundu provinces).